tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   ![Model's evaluation results](Images/preventing_fraud_review_1.png)

-Explain to students that despite model's high accuracy, this model is not precisely predicting the fraudulent transactions as can be seen from the precision and recall values.
+Explain to students that despite model's high accuracy, this model is not predicting all the fraudulent loan applications as can be seen from the precision and recall values.
 This is why it is important to include the classification report when evaluating a classification model.

 Continue live coding the review by creating the model graph using the `pydotplus` library and highlight the following.